 University operating budget

 Each year, Financial Planning & Analysis develops a budget blueprint for the university in consultation with colleges and other Ohio State units.
 The Board of Trustees ultimately approves the budget plan.
 This plan builds on the university’s strengths and provides an operating margin to be reinvested into strategic initiatives and capital projects at the university.
-FY24 Financial Plan cover page
+Image of cover of the FY2025 financial plan book

 Ohio State continues to invest in our strengths as a leading national flagship research university and thriving academic medical center.